noahehall/multicloud/providers/aws/services/Storage/ebs.md

   - Degraded: Volume performance is below expectations.
   - Severely Degraded: Volume performance is well below expectations.
   - Stalled: Volume performance is severely impacted.

+#### Considerations

+- IOPS: I/O size is capped at
+  - ssd: 256 KiB
+  - hdd: 1,024
+    - EBS divides large sequential I/O operations into separate I/O operations up to the maximum I/O size.
+    - A single 1,024 KiB operation would count as four operations on SSDs and one operation on HDDs.
+- block size: Amazon EBS advertises 512-byte sectors to the OS, which then reads and writes data to disk using data blocks that are a multiple of the sector size.
+- throughput:
+  - gp2: `(Number of IOPS) * (size per I/O operation)`
+    - up to the throughput limit of 250 MiB/s
+- latency: The expected average latency ranges from
+  - SSD: sub-1 millisecond to single-digit millisecond performance depending on the SSD volume type.
+  - HDD: two-digit millisecond performance
+- performance tuning
+  - BurstBalance: Displays the burst bucket balance for gp2, st1, and sc1 volumes as a percentage of the remaining balance.
+  - VolumeReadByte
+  - VolumeWriteBytes
+  - VolumeReadOps
+  - VolumeWriteOps
+  - VolumeQueueLength
+- performance options
+  - file system mount options
+  - block alignment
+  - volume type, size, provisioned IOPS, maximum throughput, etc

 ### Security